Grab your chopsticks. We’re digging into well-loved dishes like char siew baos, chee cheong fun and egg tarts

 7 Raffles Boulevard

 How does one improve the well-loved Dim Sum Treasures experience at Jade?
-Apart from elevating the dining affair with shades of robin blue and paintings of native birds donning the walls during the revamp last year, Jade’s chef Leong Chee Yeng and his team have expanded its offerings.
+Apart from elevating the dining affair with shades of robin blue and paintings of native birds donning the walls during the revamp in 2017, Jade’s chef Leong Chee Yeng and his team have expanded its offerings.

 1 Fullerton Square

 Tel: +65 6877 8188